Table of contents

 The proportion of income spent on rent is then calculated by combining these measures within each region and country.

-Office for National Statistics (ONS), released 19 December 2022, ONS website, methodology, Private rental affordability, England, Wales and Northern Ireland QMI
+Office for National Statistics (ONS), released 28 October 2024, ONS website, methodology, Private rental affordability, England and Wales QMI